/ Music&Art /

 It’s macroinformation.
 In this case it’s information conveying no information, but lots of associations.

 2015 08 04 Maybe I should start over again, reorganize my points from second and third sight.
 It’s a scrapbook, much of my posting is scrapbook: the seat-of-my-pants writing has way out-bulked my digested-scholar writing.
-(Of course my my digested-scholar writing got sabotaged and re-sabotaged, so that should surprise anybody but Pollyanna.)
+(Of course my my digested-scholar writing got sabotaged and re-sabotaged, so that shouldn’t surprise anybody but Pollyanna.)
 I go on, blurting:

 The world was ancient before humans were born.
 Everything wove from well-established antecedants.
 When I was born Life Magazine already existed, and “magazines” existed before Life existed.
 Advertising existed, and markets, economies.
 Now 2015 07 31 ff.
 I watch this doc on often used studio musicians.
 They could spit out recordings much faster than garage bands, much better: professional from the first vibe.
 This movie shows the Association singing Windy.
 When was that?
 Let’s establish time lines, trace chronologies: 1967.
 The Beatles Hard Days Night came out in 1964: Richard Lester.
 The Beatles interacted together, well, I don’t doubt that they improvised behaviors as well as songs … but: Richard Lester was there too: a one-man pop media Wrecking Crew: he could work with, he could capture, John Lennon goofing around, he’d already worked with, captured Peter Sellers goofing around.
 Back in 1964 I was indignat at media ignorance when Hard Days Night was credited with “originality”: I’d seen The Running Jumping Standing Still Film!

 Do you see what I’m saying?
-The Beatles built a big new wave by the previous waves were also something.
+The Beatles built a big new wave but the previous waves were also something.
 Babe Ruth’s 400 foot home run was 5 feet longer than his 395 foot home run: but he’d already transformed baseball before he hit either!
 Then along comes a studio: they concoct publicity packages for home run hitting … And long before that lizards crawled onto the beach and stayed on dry land for awhile.
 This and that cell already knew how to divide: doubling populations.
 There was already a recorded music economy, a set of businesses, before The Wrecking Crew was first assembled.
 There were studios, echo chambers … special effects.

 Ike Turned knew what to do with Tina Turner, made records, made money; but Phil Specter came along and did things coke head Ike couldn’t dream of no matter how much he snorted.